miykael/nipype-beginner-s-guide/homepage/installation.rst

 Install Anaconda
 ----------------

-Instructions on how to install Anaconda can be found `here <http://docs.continuum.io/anaconda/install.html>`_.
+Instructions on how to install Anaconda can be found on the `official homepage <http://docs.continuum.io/anaconda/install.html>`_.
 Following are the steps how I've installed the Anaconda package on my system:

 1. Download the software under http://continuum.io/downloads and move the downloaded sh-file to your Download folder.
 In my case this folder is at ``/home/username/Downloads`` abbreviated with ``~/Downloads``.
 2. Install the downloaded sh-file with the following command: